opengisch/qgis_setting_manager/README.md

 **Colors**

-* Any widget but labels or pushbuttons are recommended (it uses QGIS [color button](http://qgis.org/api/classQgsColorButton.html)).
-Use option _dialogTitle_ to set the dialog title.
+* Native QGIS widgets (QgsColorButton, QgsColorButtonV2) or any widget (labek or pushbutton are recommended).
+For standard Qt Widgets, QGIS [color button](http://qgis.org/api/classQgsColorButtonV2.html)) will be used.
+Use options _allowAlpha_ (boolean) to allow transparent colors and _dialogTitle_ to set the dialog title.

 **Integers**